Activities & Pro-Social Behaviors

 Video games

-Children 10-14: At the beginning of the Child Self-Administered Supplement (CSAS), starting in 2002, children ages 10-14 report what they like to do after school, with "play video or computer games" as one of the options.
+Children 10-14: At the beginning of the Child Self-Administered Supplement (CSAS), starting in 2002, children ages 10-14 reported what they liked to do after school, with "play video or computer games" as one of the options.
 The question name for this item is CSAS-P7~000007.

-Starting in 1994, children ages 10-14 have been asked what they use the home computer for most often and how often they use a computer to play games.
+Starting in 1994, children ages 10-14 were asked what they used the home computer for most often and how often they used a computer to play games.

-Starting in 2006, children ages 10-14 have been asked how many hours they play video games on a typical weekday, on a typical Saturday, and on a typical Sunday.
+Starting in 2006, children ages 10-14 were asked how many hours they played video games on a typical weekday, on a typical Saturday, and on a typical Sunday.
 The question names for these items are CSAS033VID, CSAS034AVID, and CSAS034BVID.

 Starting in 2012, a question about hours playing video games in a typical week (CSAS_WEEKLYVID) was added for 14 and 15 year olds, to match the question asked in the Young Adult survey.